 Both the user and the publisher will benefit from such interactions since users will read actually relevant pieces of information and you will get more clicks and opportunities to showcase how exactly your product works and can help with the dull hair problem.

 However, hard sells and coupons in programmatic native ads will go well for customers who are already at the bottom of the funnel.

 Experiment, track, optimize

 Don't work with programmatic native advertising alone.
-You also need equivalent banner ads, content marketing, working with influencers to fully capture the audience at all steps of their customer journey.
-All the ad types should work together to create an effective marketing strategy.
+You also need equivalent banner ads, content marketing, and working with influencers to fully capture the audience at all steps of their customer journey.
+All the ads should work together to create an effective marketing strategy.

 Now you know the main native advertising trends and native advertising best practices.
 With a smooth consumer experience and high CTR, native ads create a win-win environment for advertisers and customers.

 Don’t know where to start with native advertising?
 Check out SmartyAds demand-side platform!
 We offer 5 types of programmatic native ads and a plethora of publishers to work with!